WormieCorp/.github/CONTRIBUTING.md

 ### Other general information
 If you reformat code or hit core functionality without an approval from a person on the WormieCorp Team, it's likely that no matter how awesome it looks afterwards, it will probably not get accepted.
-Reformatting code makes it harder for us to evaluate exactly what was changed.
+Reformatting code makes it more challenging for us to evaluate exactly what was changed.

 If you do these things, it will make evaluation and acceptance easy.
 Now if you stray outside of the guidelines we have above, it doesn't mean we are going to ignore your pull request.
-It will just make things harder for us.
+It will just make things more challenging for us.
-Harder for us roughly translates to a longer SLA for your pull request.
+More challenging for us roughly translates to a longer SLA for your pull request.

 ## Acknowledgement